dshahid380/Predicting-credit-card-approval/README.md

 # Predicting-credit-card-approval
-This repository is part of datacamp project .
+This repository is part of datacamp project using UCI Machine Learning Dataset.